100th Anniversary of the Chinese Communist Party: Tiananmen Square ceremony

 A national ceremony and rally of 70,000 took place on Tiananmen Square in Beijing.
-It was attended by CCP General Secretary Xi Jinping, former General Secretary Hu Jintao, Chinese Premier Li Keqiang, former Premier Wen Jiabao and members of the Politburo of the Chinese Communist Party.
+It was attended by CCP general secretary Xi Jinping, former general secretary Hu Jintao, Chinese Premier Li Keqiang, former premier Wen Jiabao and members of the Politburo of the Chinese Communist Party.
 Hong Kong and Macau Chief Executives Carrie Lam and Ho Iat-seng were also in attendance.
-However, former CCP General Secretary Jiang Zemin and former Chinese Premier Zhu Rongji were absent.
+However, former CCP general secretary Jiang Zemin and former premier Zhu Rongji were absent.

 The events began with a flag raising ceremony by the PLA Honour Guard after it marched off from the sides of the Monument to the People's Heroes, with a gun salute of 56 gunners (representing the 56 officially recognized ethnic groups of China) being fired 100 times (representing the 100 years of the party) in the background.
 The Flag of China was raised to the national anthem of the People's Republic of China, March of the Volunteers.
 The Communist Youth League of China and the Young Pioneers of China also read a message of congratulations.